-We follow the Edexcel Religious Studies A' Level syllabus.
-The course consists of three main components; Philosophy of Religion, Ethics and New Testament studies.
+We follow the OCR Religious Studies A' Level syllabus.
+The course consists of three main components; Philosophy of Religion, Ethics and Development of Christian Thought.
 Over the summer there are a number of things that you should do to prepare yourself for starting the course in September.
-On the school website you will find a downloadable pack from Edexcel with some preparation work on some of the Philosophy and Ethics topics.
-We suggest you choose two from the first four topics to research and make some notes on.

 Below are also some suggestions of additional reading and research that you could do.

-Background reading: There is lots of choose from when preparing to study Philosophy and Ethics.
+Background reading: There is lots to choose from when preparing to study Religious Studies.
 One of the books below would provide some background understanding and awareness of some of the key ideas and scholars that you will encounter.
+Alternatively, there are a number of excellent podcasts and YouTube channels that could offer a fantastic start for your studies.
 The starred books are those that will give useful extension reading when you are writing essays